Generalised central limit theorems for growth rate distribution of complex systems: Appendix C: Brief review of the generalised central limit theorem

-The central limit theorem is one of the most powerful mathematical tools; however, it is too often used to approximate the sum of random variables, of the form, $Y(N) \equiv y_1+y_2+\cdots+y_N$, by normal distributions.
-In fact there are three required conditions on random variables for their sums to obey the central limit theorem \cite{R:28}: \begin{enumerate} \item All random variables follow the identical distribution. \item The variables are independent. \item The variance of the variables is finite. \end{enumerate} If one of these conditions is violated, then the central limit theorem does not apply.
+The central limit theorem is one of the most powerful mathematical tools; however, it is used too often to approximate the sum of random variables, of the form $Y(N) \equiv y_1+y_2+\cdots+y_N$, by normal distributions.
+In fact, there are three required conditions on random variables for their sums to obey the central limit theorem \cite{R:28}: \begin{enumerate} \item All random variables must follow an identical distribution. \item The variables must be independent. \item The variance of the variables must be finite. \end{enumerate} If one of these conditions is violated, then the central limit theorem does not apply.
 Violation of the first condition has recently been attracting attention as super-statistics, that is, superposition of stochastic variables having different statistics \cite{R:37}.
-As an old example, a fat-tailed velocity distribution observed in randomly stirred granular particles can be explained by superposition of normal distributions having different variances due to clustering caused by inelastic collisions \cite{R:38}.
+As an old example, a fat-tailed velocity distribution observed in randomly stirred granular particles can be explained by superposition of normal distributions having different variances owing to clustering caused by inelastic collisions \cite{R:38}.
 Giving a general discussion of correlated variables violating the second condition is rather difficult, as the details depend on the details of correlation.
-It is known that universal properties independent of the details of the system can be expected at the critical point of phase transition at which power law distributions and power law scaling relations play important roles \cite{R:39}.
-Also, theoretical approaches based on the concept of ``non-extensive entropy'' can provide general solutions for strongly correlated systems having scale-free interactions such as charged particles \cite{R:35}.
-However, considering activity of a business firm, for example, it seems very difficult to describe both internal and external interactions by a general mathematical formulation.
-Violation of the third condition, infinite variance, was intensively studied in the 1930's by the pioneering mathematician P. Levy as ``stable distributions'' \cite{R:27}.
-Assuming that $\{z_1,z_2,\cdots,z_N\}$ are independent identically distributed random variables, he showed that the fluctuation width of the sum $Z_N$ increases proportional to $N^{1/\alpha}$ in general where $\alpha$ is called the characteristic exponent which lies in the range, $0<\alpha \leq 2$.
-The limit distribution is defined for the normalized variable, $z \equiv \{Z_N-A_N\}N^{-1/\alpha}$ , where $A_N$ is a term corresponding to the mean value.
-In the limit of $N \to \infty$, the distribution of $z$ becomes a stable distribution that has a power law tail $p(z)\propto z^{-\alpha-1}$ for $0<\alpha<2$.
+It is known that universal properties independent of the details of the system can be expected at the critical point of a phase transition at which power-law distributions and power-law scaling relations play important roles \cite{R:39}.
+Further, theoretical approaches based on the concept of ``nonextensive entropy'' can provide general solutions for strongly correlated systems having scale-free interactions such as charged particles \cite{R:35}.
+However, when one considers activity of a business firm, for example, it seems very difficult to describe both internal and external interactions by a general mathematical formulation.
+Violation of the third condition, infinite variance, was intensively studied in the 1930s by the pioneering mathematician P. Levy as ``stable distributions'' \cite{R:27}.
+Assuming that $\{z_1,z_2,\dots,z_N\}$ are independent identically distributed random variables, he showed that the fluctuation width of the sum $Z_N$ increases proportional to $N^{1/\alpha}$ in general, where $\alpha$ is called the characteristic exponent and lies in the range $0<\alpha \leq 2$.
+The limit distribution is defined for the normalised variable, $z \equiv \{Z_N-A_N\}N^{-1/\alpha}$ , where $A_N$ is a term corresponding to the mean value.
+In the limit of $N \to \infty$, the distribution of $z$ becomes a stable distribution that has a power-law tail $p(z)\propto z^{-\alpha-1}$ for $0<\alpha<2$.
 The limit distribution converges to the normal distribution when $\alpha=2$, according to the ordinary central limit theorem.
-This general result is called the generalized central limit theorem (GCLT).
+This general result is called the generalised central limit theorem (GCLT).
 The general functional form of the stable distribution is given by Eqs. (\ref{Eq:c9}) and (\ref{Eq:c10}) \cite{R:28}.